ThePansmith/Monifactory/README.md

 Harder Mode is a modifier for Hard Mode, and takes things a step further by:

 - Disabling RF -> EU conversion, making GT power generation required
-- Removing EnderIO and LaserIO's item and fluid transportation options
+- EnderIO Conduits are removed
+- LaserIO is disabled
-- Bringing back GT5u machine explosions
+- GT5u-style machine explosions
-- Gregtech Pollution and hazards
+- Gregtech Pollution and Hazards
 - Various other nerfs

 ## Installation: